QuickBooks is the most popular financial software platform worldwide.

 It is vital to have a uniquely numbered invoice for each invoice created.

-To do this, verify that the custom transaction number setting in the account settings is turned on.
+To do this, verify that the custom transaction number setting in the account settings is turned off.
 This will allow QuickBooks to create a subsequently numbered invoice for your tenants with minimal effort.

 If you use STRATAFOLIO, you can create all your invoices (with the most current base rent rate and other charges) for each of your QuickBooks company files at once, with just a few clicks.
 Learn more about how you can unlock your full potential through automation.